Keeping Your Pet Safe From Bird Flu

 Pet Owners:

-If concerned, opt for diets that are cooked or have undergone HPP.
-Explore minimally processed alternatives like gently cooked, dehydrated, or air-dried diets.
-Our team is happy to help you select the best option for your pet.
+If concerned about raw pet foods, opt for diets that are cooked or have undergone High Pressure Processing.
+Explore minminally processed alternatives like gently cooked, dehydrated, or air-dried diets.
+Our team is happy to help you select the best option for the pet.

 This information contained here is only intended to be general summary information for public use.
 This information does not replace written law or regulations, nor does it replace professional medical or veterinary advice, diagnosis, or treatment.
 If you have questions about a medical condition, always seek the advice of a veterinarian, doctor, or other qualified health professional.